Sorry, you need to enable JavaScript to visit this website.

 The framework of reference used for entrepreneurial competence in Denmark

 The Danish Foundation for Entrepreneurship has developed a taxonomy for entrepreneurship education.
-The taxonomy is aimed at all teachers, leaders and decision makers at all levels of the education system, from primary school to higher education, to support them in getting a deeper and more academic foundation for using the notion of entrepreneurship in their teaching, curricula and projects.
+The taxonomy is aimed at supporting all teachers, leaders, and decision-makers at all levels of the education system, from primary school to higher education, in getting a deeper and more academic foundation for using the notion of entrepreneurship in their teaching, curricula, and projects.
 The taxonomy has come about as a result of the foundation’s mandate to develop a common ground in the application of entrepreneurship in education and to develop a useable and academically sound definition of entrepreneurship.
 The taxonomy defines four dimensions:

-• Action: An individual's ability and desire to launch productive initiatives and the ability to realise the initiatives through cooperation, network, and partnerships
+• Action: An individual's ability and desire to launch productive initiatives and the ability to realise the initiatives through cooperation, networking, and partnerships

 • Creativity: An individual's ability to see new ideas and create possibilities as well as the ability to combine knowledge, experiences, and personal resources in an innovative way